dandalpiaz/drive-music-player/README.md

 ## Todo

-- Redo how track grabs audio (test other account)
+- Use blobs for audio (oncanplaythrough, sequencing, FF)
+- Create documentatian on Google API setup, rename app?
+No API key needed?
 - Host to GH pages (no custom domain), allow domain in g-app
 - Add legal links, link to GH repo
-- The gapi JS is sometimes not ready on page load?
-- Create documentatian on Google API setup, rename app?
-No API key needed?
 - Gapless playback using two audio elements
 - New access token after an hour?
 - Simple analytics (generate authed url)